SPARCED/SPARCED/benchmarks/README.md

 If users operate on a high-performance computer, or any system running the SLURM job scheduler, they can instead choose to use the included BASH scripts located in the SPARCED/benchmarks directory: `batch_benchmark.sh `and `model-benchmarking.sh`

-To use the batch_benchmarking.sh script, vim or nano must be installed and an individual benchmark yaml path must be specified at line 18.
-To use the model-benchmarking.sh script,
+To use the either script, vim or nano must be installed.
+To use `batch_benchmark.sh`, an individual benchmark yaml path must be specified at line 18.
+The `model-benchmarking.sh` script will need custom tailoring to the user's system.